bonitobird/babynames/README.md

 # Two main applications

 ### Jupyter Notebook - babynames_analysis.ipynb
-This is my orginal file used to analysis baby names.
+This is my original file used to analyze baby names.
-1) Looped over the .txt files to create on large dataframe
+1) Looped over the .txt files to create one large dataframe
-2) User input a name and a year of interest
+2) User inputs a name and a year of interest
 3) Prints some data about the name
     - total number born since 1880 of each gender
     - total number born in the year of interest of each gender
     - total number born since the year of interest of each gender
-4) Plots the number of babies born with chosen name each year of each gender
+4) Plots the number of babies born with the chosen name each year of each gender

 ### Flask web app - app.py, data_analysis.py, all_names.h5, /static, /templates
 This is my very first flask web app.
 User inputs a name and it generates the plot from (4) above.